filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 ### Leader Election Verification

-In order to verify that the leader election proof in a block is correct, miners perform the following checks:
+In order to verify that the leader ElectionProof ticket in a block is correct, miners perform the following checks:

 - Verify that the randomness is correct by checking `GetRandomness(epoch)`
-- Use this randomness to verify the VRF correctness `Verify_VRF(vrfout,beacon,public_key)`
+- Use this randomness to verify the VRF correctness `Verify_VRF(vrf.Proof,beacon,public_key)`, where vrf.Proof is the ElectionProof ticket.
-- Verify ElectionProof.WinCount > 0 by checking `GetWinCount(vrfout, miner,epoch)`
+- Verify ElectionProof.WinCount > 0 by checking `GetWinCount(vrf.Proof, miner,epoch)`, where `vrf.Proof` is the ElectionProof ticket.

 ## Chain Selection